Hollywood actors join screenwriters in historic industry-stopping strike as contract talks collapse

 The looming strike also cast a shadow over the upcoming 75th Emmy Awards, whose nominations were announced a day earlier.

-"This is the worst time in the world to add to that disruption,'' Iger said in an appearance on CNBC.
-"There's a level of expectation that (SAG-AFTRA and the WGA) have that is just not
+"This is the worst time in the world to add to that disruption," Iger said in an appearance on CNBC.
+"There's a level of expectation that (SAG-AFTRA and the WGA) have that is just not realistic."

 An extension of the contract, and negotiations, for nearly two weeks only heightened the hostility between the two groups.